clcoffey/innershift.github.io/content/english/blog/25-10-28-From-CXO-to-Costume.md

 ### InnerShift: Unveiling the Authentic Self

-Transformation begins when you turn the outer journey inward.
+The key to moving beyond this hollow feeling is turning the outer journey of achievement inward.
+My approach creates a **safe, grounded space** where we begin the process of **unbecoming** everything you never trylly are.

-Key steps we focus on:
+This work is designed to help you:

 - Release stress and overwhelm
 - Move past anxiety and emotional stagnation
 - Reconnect with your authentic energy, clarity, and purpose

-Jung called this individuation: the lifelong quest to become who you truly are, not who you were told to be.
+The process of finding your true self—what Jung called individuation—is the lifelong quest to become who you truly are, not who you were told to be.
+It is the most powerful shift a leader can make.

 ---